Steps for Staying Safe After a Storm | SERVPRO of North Huntington

 When you call, we will ask several questions regarding your water damage emergency.

 Our SERVPRO of Huntington Representative will ask:

 - Your name and contact information

 - Your insurance information (if applicable)

-- The street address of the damaged business
+- The street address of the water-damaged home or business

-- When did the damage occur?
+- When did the flooding or water damage occur?

-- What caused the damage (if known)?
+- What caused the water damage (if known)?